 After 1 hour, replace the 20% sucrose solution to treat the samples with 0.8 milliliters of the ScaleCUBIC-2 solution for 4 to 5 days, as explained earlier [1].

-Talent placing the plates on incubator shaker.
+Talent placing the plates onthe shaker.

 Sample Setup and Imaging with a Multiphoton Microscope